Milo1885/Tease-AI/README.md

 	Card images are now checked on startup.
 	@Flag() support for multiple "AND" connected parameters added.
 (All) of 'em or line is excluded.)  by Daragorn
 	@NotFlag() support for multiple "AND" connected parameters added.
-(None of 'em or line is excluded) by Daragorn
+(None of 'em or line is excluded) by Daragorn Slideshow Settings(Random, NewFolder if last image, Range Settings, Subfolders) apply now also on Contact Images.
+	Added a new debug window.
+It is now possible to view and manipulte all session variables (At least simple DataTypes) on Runtime.

 Bugfixes: